 Carnegie Mellon offers a broad range of academic programs that are carefully designed, regularly assessed, and iteratively improved by the faculty in the responsible academic unit(s).
 Our students' educational experiences are aligned with the University's mission and goals and support our core values as well as our commitment to excellence.
 We strive to offer an inclusive educational environment where students are supported to grow and thrive while preparing for their professional and personal post-graduate pursuits.
 The Vice Provost for Education has the responsibility to coordinate efforts, in partnership with the academic deans and associate deans, to assure processes for the development, review, and continuous improvement of all academic programs are in place and regularly conducted at the department, college and university levels.
-The Vice Provost for Education at the department.
+The Vice Provost for Education may be contacted at: vpe@andrew.cmu.edu.